catena/predmachlearn/README.md

-# predmachlearn
+## Quality Activity Recognition of Weight Lifting Exercise

-Quality Activity Recognition of Weight Lifting Exercise - Predictive Machine Learning Course Project
+In this work, we assess whether the quality of execution of weight lifting exercces could be detected and illustrate our approach for the same.